smartsender/smartsender-php/README.md

 - [x] [Phone Black List](/doc/PHONE_BLACK_LIST.md)
 - [x] [Global Variables](/doc/GLOBAL_VARIABLES.md)

+If you don't want to deal with objects and all you need is arrays of parameters, you can use adapter's request() method in conjunction with [SmartSender API documentation](https://kb.smartsender.io/doc/api-documentation/)
+Example you can find [here](/doc/ADAPTER_REQUEST.md)

 Note that this repository is currently under development, additional classes and endpoints being actively added.